akretion/polars-odoo/polars_process/README.rst

    but in memory: you don't need to iterate on each line to perform operations
--  the operations are powerful: filter, add column resulting from calculation, select a subset of data
+-  the operations are powerful: filter, add column resulting from calculation, select a subset of data.

 Why Polars ?